liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 tab by right clicking your Liferay Tomcat server and selecting *Open Liferay Portal Home*.

-Next you'll learn to create new Liferay projects in Lioferay IDE.
+Next you'll learn to create new Liferay projects in Liferay IDE.

 ## Creating New Liferay Projects